FRC-1721/1721-RapidReact/README.md

 Hello thank you looking at our robot code, documentation, and dashboard.
 Here is our Burnt Toaster's [documentation](https://1721-rapidreact.readthedocs.io/en/latest/).
 To check out our calender or get in contact see our [website](https://www.frc1721.org/).

-## Contents

-This repositiory mainly has the code for the robot, the mechanical aspects are contatined in the [documentation](https://1721-rapidreact.readthedocs.io/en/latest/)